top of page

 Member-At-Large

-Meet Laura Gomez, our Member-At-Large, originally from southern Mexico, she has a strong background in law and public service at the Mexican Justice System, dedicating years to equality and community-focused initiatives.
-Her passion for helping others has shaped her career, allowing her to make a meaningful impact.
+Laura Gomez, originally from southern Mexico, she has a strong background in law and public service at the Mexican Justice System, dedicating years to equality and community-focused initiatives.

 Ryan Punton